 Glass bottles are 100% recyclable, meaning that they can be reprocessed over and over again without a loss of quality.
 This is significant for the environment because it does not need to be burdened with constant quarrying and mining of raw materials to produce new bottles if we can simply reuse what we have.

-How Are Plastic Bottles Recycled and Its Environmental Impact
+Plastic Bottle Recycling process and Its Environmental Impact

 The recycling of plastic bottles goes through a sorting stage, followed by the shredding of the plastic into flakes.
 The flakes undergo washing before melting and pelletizing, or in other terms, processed into granulate.
 Manufacturers can then make these granules into any plastic product, including new bottles.